Probing AGN Feedback in Dwarf Galaxies with Spatially Resolved NIR Coronal Lines from JWST: Observations and Data reduction

 We began with 29 Baldwin–Phillips–Terlevich (BPT; \citealt{1981PASP...93....5B})-selected, spatially extended, AGN-hosting dwarf galaxies \citep{2013ApJ...775..116R,2014AJ....148..136M,2019ApJ...884...54M}.
 Follow-up Keck/LRIS long-slit spectroscopy and Keck/KCWI IFU data isolated eight systems with galaxy-scale warm-ionized outflows traced by [O\,III] $\lambda\lambda 4959,5007$ doublet \citep{2019ApJ...884...54M,2020ApJ...905..166L} (Figure \ref{fig:OIII outflows}).
 Near-IR spectroscopy with Keck/NIRES then detected CLs in five of these eight \citep{2021ApJ...911...70B}.
 From this set, we selected four targets listed in Table \ref{tab:tab1} with stellar masses $<$ 10$^{9.5}$ M$_\odot$ for JWST/NIRSpec IFU that sample a range in stellar mass.
 Further details of the JWST sample will be provided in T.\ Bohn et al.\ 2025, in prep.

-The [O\,III] emission profile in these galaxies has a broad, often blueshifted wing. \citealt{2019ApJ...884...54M, 2020ApJ...905..166L} model this with an additional Gaussian distinct from the narrow systemic gas with median bulk velocities of $\sim240~\mathrm{km\,s^{-1}}$ and W$_{80}$ up to $\sim1200~\mathrm{km\,s^{-1}}$.
-HST/COS observations of three of the fastest systems \citep{2024ApJ...965..152L} show definite outflows, producing blueshifted UV absorption in the C II, C IV, Si II, and Si IV lines.
+The [O\,III] emission profile in these galaxies has a broad, often blue-shifted wing. \citealt{2019ApJ...884...54M, 2020ApJ...905..166L} model this with an additional Gaussian distinct from the narrow systemic gas with median bulk velocities of $\sim240~\mathrm{km\,s^{-1}}$ and W$_{80}$ up to $\sim1200~\mathrm{km\,s^{-1}}$.
+HST/COS observations of three of the fastest systems \citep{2024ApJ...965..152L} show definite outflows, producing blue-shifted UV absorption in the C\,II, C\,IV, Si\,II, and Si\,IV lines.
 Photoionization modeling for one of the galaxies, J0954, places the absorbing gas at $\sim$ 0.5 kpc, suggesting a galactic-scale impact.
 The measured kinetic-energy outflow rates also exceed those of starburst winds at comparable SFRs \citep{2024ApJ...965..152L}.
 Keck/NIRES detections of [Si\,VI] (and other NIR CLs) often show higher outflow velocities than [O\,III], and the lack of J-band CN absorption features argues against a dominant young-stellar origin \citep{2021ApJ...911...70B}.
-The lack of [O\,III] $\lambda$4363 detection makes it challenging to estimate direct gas-phase metallicities for the observed targets.
-However, since BPT-selected AGNs in dwarf galaxies are expected to be biased toward higher metallicities \citep{2013ApJ...775..116R}, we assume that the metallicities are nearly solar.
+The presence of the AGN makes it challenging to measure direct (T$_e$-based) gas-phase metallicities for our targets.
+A systematic analysis of AGN-hosting dwarf galaxies in the \citealt{2013ApJ...775..116R} sample, which includes the targets studied in this paper, finds a mean metallicity of $\sim$0.3\,Z$_\odot$ for the sample as a whole \citep{2020ApJ...903...58C}, although individual galaxy values are not reported.
+Additionally, BPT-selected AGNs in dwarf galaxies are expected to be biased toward higher metallicities \citep{2013ApJ...775..116R}.
+The relatively high stellar masses of the galaxies in this sample make extremely low metallicities ($\sim$0.01\,Z$_\odot$) unlikely.
+Throughout this work, we therefore adopt near-solar metallicities, consistent with prior studies of this sample \citep{2020ApJ...905..166L, 2021ApJ...911...70B}, and we also explore trends assuming sub-solar values (0.5\,Z$_\odot$ and 0.25\,Z$_\odot$).